Even after 10+ years of spreading the Rich Life gospel, I still run into people who:

 To help you with that, I suggest the Envelope System.
 This is a system of making sure you have money for things like going out and shopping each month.
 For more on the system, check out my article on how to save cash.

-Budget help #3: Free up your money
+Building a budget tip #3: Free up your money

 The best way to ensure flexibility in your budget is to earn more money.